pygame-community/pygame-ce/docs/reST/ref/surface.rst

           - The blit is ignored if the ``source`` is positioned completely outside this ``Surface``'s clipping area.
 Otherwise only the overlapping area will be drawn.

-      .. versionchanged:: 2.5.1 The dest argument can be omitted and defaults to (0, 0)
+      .. versionchanged:: 2.5.1 The dest argument is optional and defaults to (0, 0)

       .. ## Surface.blit ##